Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/file_system/directory.md

 ## Description

-Class to manage a directory (Get all files of a folder)
+Class to manage a directory (Get all files of a folder).

 ## Variables